jonathanlaf/wp-docker-boilerplate/README.md

 You'll find in this repo my actual boilerplate that I use to develop WordPress **plugins** & **themes**.
 It use docker-compose to manage **wordpress (with xdebug)** + **mysql** + **adminer** & **mailhog**.

+If also support `host.docker.internal` on a linux host.

 ## How to use
     docker-compose up
 * WordPress: http://localhost:8080